coderaBruce/Fall2021_CS1_Instruction/Lab05/README.md

 2. Clear structure; easy to read, manage and maintain especially for large projects.
 3. In C++, An entity can be declared multiple times, but only defined once.
 If a header file contains definitions, you can end up with the same entity being defined more than once.
 4. Convention: Header files should contain **declarations**, sourch files should contain **definitions**.
-5. Prototype, per its purpose, should only contain the variable type.
+5. Prototype, per its purpose, should only contain the variable type (not recommended to provide the names).
 6. Prototype declaration should end up with `;`

 ## Why we need header files